 The North Church Farmers Market was formerly called the 38th and Meridian Street Farmers Market.
 It existed as such for several decades, making it one of the oldest farmers markets in Indianapolis.

-The market’s name was changed in 2019 to reflect its move to 39th Street in 2018 in conjunction with the revitalization of its neighbor to the north, Tarkington Park.
+The market’s name was changed in 2019 in conjunction with the revitalization of its neighbor to the north, Tarkington Park.

 What has remained constant is the market’s organization and sponsorship by North United Methodist Church, 3808 North Meridian Street, which presents the market as an outreach activity.
 The operation includes staff and volunteers from the church and support from the community.